henkelmax/simple-voice-chat/macos/readme.md

 - Drag the minecraft launcher from your applications folder on the patcher GUI

 **CurseForge Launcher**
-- Drag the CurseForge launcher from your applications folder on the patcher GUI
 - Go to `Settings` > `Addons` > `Mod installation path` and open that path (The default is `Documents/curseforge/`)
 - Open the `minecraft` folder in the mod installation path
 - Open the `Install` folder